NYUTerminal/IOSHackathon/ReadMe.md

 openings.<br>This project uses "libHN" to acomplist the task .
 Feeds are retrieved from HackerNews website.</h1>

 <h3>
-It gives a Preview of the news topics and we can pick any topic to read full information about that topic.<br> It also includes Job Postings in the last tab which will be helpful for Computer Science or Technology Students.<br>
+It gives a Preview of the news topics and we can pick any topic to read full information about that topic.Scroll bottom of the postings to load more posts automatically.<br> It also includes Job Postings in the last tab which will be helpful for Computer Science or Technology Students.<br>
 </h3>
 <h3>